 Mark Twain’s The Adventures of Tom Sawyer.
 Published in 1884.

 This page-turner for kids from third grade up is filled with humor, amazing characters, and memorable adventures.
 The book has a lot more pages than others, you might want to print and read it by a chapter or two a day.

 A Tale Of Two Cities, By Charles Dickens

 A novel by Charles Dickens, published both serially and in book form in 1859.
 The story is set in the late 18th century against the background of the French Revolution.
 It is geared for a slightly older audience, such as teenagers and up.

 If you like this antique DIY kids project please Share with your friends and family.
 It will mean a LOT to me.

 Does your kid have a favorite book?
-What is it?
-Please comment below!
+Please let me know in the comments below!